2019MScSoc/Thesis/README.md

 * AppendixB.pdf: Presents results of analysis of full comment sets, without filtering based on comment length

+* CreateDFMs.R: R code used to create document feature matrices (DFM) for each subreddit

 * Figures.R: R code for producing figures presented in paper